Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

   - **Message Info**: Displays details about this message.
 - Code blocks contain programming code.
 In a code block, you can click on **⋯** for options to copy the code.

+## Chat input
+- Type in your questions in the input box at the bottom of the chat panel.
+- Click on **+ File** to upload a file.
+  - This feature is only available for OpenAI.
+Only files with [certain file extensions](https://platform.openai.com/docs/guides/tools-file-search#supported-files) are supported.
+  - If a file with a supported file extension is opened in the editor, the document name appears in the dropdown menu to select.
+  - You can also select **Browse** to select a supported file with the file browser dialog window.
+  - When a file is uploaded, Chat with AI creates a file and a vector store object in OpenAI.
+The file can be referenced in a chat conversation.
+  - The uploaded file is listed in the input box.
+You can click on a file to delete that file.
+Right click on the file for more options.
+  - Using an uploaded file in chat typically consumes less tokens than copy and pasting the file text to the chat.
+  - See [OpenAI pricing](https://platform.openai.com/docs/pricing#built-in-tools) for file search costs.
+- You can enable **Tools** to use the tool calling feature.
+These EmEditor tools can used by the AI to read or modify your document.
+  - Tools are only available for OpenAI and Deepseek.
+  - Hovering over **Tools** and clicking on **Settings** allows you to see what tools are available to use.

 ## Sidebar
 - Conversations are listed in the sidebar.
 Click on **+ New chat** to create a new chat that contains a different conversation.
 Responses in a chat will use the context of messages in that chat conversation only.
 - Click on **&#8230;** on any entry for these options: